Best Secured Credit Cards in Canada for 2026

 - Keep your credit utilization low.
 Demonstrate responsible use of your credit card by using 30% or less of your available credit.

 - Review your credit report.
-Check your credit report every 6-12 months to ensure it’s error-free and dispute any inaccuracies.
+Check your credit report periodically, ideally every six months, to ensure it’s error-free and dispute any inaccuracies.

 - Ask your issuer about unsecured cards.
 Some credit card issuers offer pathways to help you transition from a secured card to an unsecured one.
-Contact them to ask what your options are.
+Contact them to learn your options.

 FAQ